sbulduk/listariffgenerator/README.md

 Upload the file.
 Trigger the generatetargetfile endpoint to handle the processing.

-## Overview
-This application is a simple Flask-based tool designed to handle Excel file conversions.
-It processes an uploaded Excel file and generates a target file based on predefined rules.
-The application consists of two main parts:
-1. Backend (built with Python/Flask)
-2. Frontend (built with HTML, CSS, Vanilla JS)

 ## Basic Prerequisites
 - Python 3.x (At least 3.11 is recommended.)